How to get to Monastiraki Square

 A little further down, Hephaestus street meets Abyssinia Square, which was destined to host the first auction of the new capital of Greece.
 Today, it is known for its antique shops and furniture stores that repair old pieces, but also make copies inspired by old Athenian houses.
 A popular hangout here is the tavern among the junk shops, especially on Sunday afternoons, when the traditional delicacies may be accompanied by the sounds of an amazing gypsy band.
 In the summer evenings, you can also have a drink at the bar opposite the same (packed) shops.

 Going a little bit deeper into the area you will find the Museum of Greek Folk Musical Instruments.
 This is a museum and a Research Center of Ethnomusicology at the Lassani Mansion with about 600 Greek musical instruments that have been exhibited in the last 300 years!
 Walking at Adrianou street, you will find yourself right next to the Ancient Agora where the most powerful men in the political and social life of antiquity used to walk.
 You will also see the sight of a wonderful ancient temple.
 It is no other but the Temple of Hephaestus, one of the most perfectly preserved ancient temples in Greece.
 It was dedicated to the god Hephaestus and Ergani Athena.
+Having a tour of the Ancient Agora is definitely one of the best things to do in Monastiraki area.

 Walking back again towards the Monastiraki square and in parallel with the Ancient Agora, you will reach the Roman Agora.
 This Agora consisted of a large rectangular courtyard surrounded by colonnades, many of which you can see even today standing there.
 The monument that is located on the corner of the site of the Roman Agora, known as the Tower of the Winds, is considered to be the first meteorological station in the world!
 You will see the 8 Wind Gods engraved around the structure!
 Both sites are included in all local guides among the best things to do in Monastiraki and Athens in general.